BestITUserEUW/kvdb-cpp/README.md

 ## Supported for Types

-kvdb-cpp supports the following types:
+kvdb-cpp natively supports the following types:

 - `std::string`
 - `bool`
 - `integral types`
 - `floating types`

-- `any that reflect cpp can serialize beyond that`
+Anything beyond that will be forwarded to reflect-cpp json serialization and deserialization which supports structs and whole bunch of other stuff check out their: [C++ Standart Support](https://github.com/getml/reflect-cpp?tab=readme-ov-file#support-for-containers)

 ## Build locally